elizabethhalper/bedrock/README.md

 Our cluster creation templates include deployments of a [cloud-native stack](https://github.com/timfpark/fabrikate-cloud-native) by default.
 This is intended to be replaced with your own resource manifest repo, but you can also take advantage of this by jumping directly to step #3 if you'd like to give Bedrock a try before defining your own deployment.

 The easiest way to try Bedrock is to start with our [azure-simple](https://github.com/Microsoft/bedrock/tree/master/cluster/environments/azure-simple) deployment template or with [minikube](https://github.com/Microsoft/bedrock/tree/master/cluster/environments/minikube) to try it locally.
+If you would like more options, please follow the links on our [getting started](https://github.com/microsoft/bedrock/tree/master/cluster) page.

 ## Community